CTS Co. (NYSE:CTS) Short Interest Up 46.6% in July

 CTS (NYSE:CTS) last announced its quarterly earnings results on Monday, July 26th.
 The electronics maker reported $0.52 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.38 by $0.14.
 The business had revenue of $129.59 million for the quarter, compared to analyst estimates of $122.47 million.
 CTS had a return on equity of 13.16% and a net margin of 7.86%.
 The company’s quarterly revenue was up 53.9% on a year-over-year basis.
 During the same quarter in the prior year, the company earned $0.16 earnings per share.
 On average, equities research analysts expect that CTS will post 1.8 earnings per share for the current year.

-Several institutional investors have recently modified their holdings of CTS.
-Monarch Partners Asset Management LLC increased its position in shares of CTS by 23.2% during the second quarter.
-Monarch Partners Asset Management LLC now owns 76,499 shares of the electronics maker’s stock valued at $2,843,000 after acquiring an additional 14,387 shares during the last quarter.
-Tuttle Tactical Management purchased a new stake in shares of CTS during the second quarter valued at approximately $270,000.
-State of Alaska Department of Revenue increased its position in shares of CTS by 2.2% during the second quarter.
-State of Alaska Department of Revenue now owns 22,380 shares of the electronics maker’s stock valued at $831,000 after acquiring an additional 487 shares during the last quarter.
+Several institutional investors have recently modified their holdings of the company.
+Monarch Partners Asset Management LLC raised its stake in shares of CTS by 23.2% in the second quarter.
+Monarch Partners Asset Management LLC now owns 76,499 shares of the electronics maker’s stock worth $2,843,000 after purchasing an additional 14,387 shares during the last quarter.
+Tuttle Tactical Management purchased a new stake in shares of CTS in the second quarter worth approximately $270,000.
+State of Alaska Department of Revenue raised its stake in shares of CTS by 2.2% in the second quarter.
+State of Alaska Department of Revenue now owns 22,380 shares of the electronics maker’s stock worth $831,000 after purchasing an additional 487 shares during the last quarter.
 Squarepoint Ops LLC purchased a new stake in shares of CTS during the first quarter valued at approximately $721,000.
 Finally, Paloma Partners Management Co purchased a new stake in shares of CTS during the first quarter valued at approximately $225,000.
 92.15% of the stock is owned by hedge funds and other institutional investors.

 Separately, Zacks Investment Research upgraded CTS from a “hold” rating to a “buy” rating and set a $43.00 price target on the stock in a report on Monday, June 7th.